 “It’s really line representing tone,” Baratz said of the banknote-style engraving.
 “But drawing is a basic skill needed to do the work.”
 Each illustration consists of miniscule lines, dots and dashes that create depth, tone and texture within an image.
 When printed, the engraved design creates the illusion of a three-dimensional effect.
 Additionally, engravers must complete a seven- to 10-year apprenticeship, as the trade requires hours upon hours of painstaking precision and detail-oriented dedication—even more so because each letter, number and figure must be etched onto the plate in reverse.

 When asked what piqued his interest in the career opportunity, Baratz’s response was simple.
 “I’m an artist,” he said.
 And it’s the work of artists such as Baratz that are vital to the country’s counterfeit deterrence program; each work of art is a security feature in itself.

 Think of the engraved illustrations as a signature or fingerprint: no two are alike.
 After all, anything made by hand is one-of-a-kind and, consequently, harder to reproduce.
 Even the “best” counterfeit notes will lack the subtle nuances unique to an engraving artist’s signature etches and strokes, rendering them “too perfect” to be authentic.

-The Bureau of Engraving and Printing in Fort Worth welcomed 86,000 visitors last year, and will host live employee craftsmanship demos, which include intaglio engraving, June 20-23 and July 25-28.
+The Bureau of Engraving and Printing in Fort Worth welcomes more than 80,000 visitors annually.
 The Visitor Center is open to the public Tuesday through Friday from 8:30 am to 5:30 pm.
 Admission and parking are free.

 Photo Gallery: Fort Worth's Money Factory